This tried and true method results in crunchy, salty, irresistibly Perfect Roasted Pumpkin Seeds! This is a must make

 - nonstick cooking spray

 - Use a large metal spoon to scoop the seeds from your pumpkin and place them in a colander.
 Place the colander in your sink and rinse the seeds with cool water, removing as much of the stringy pumpkin guts as you can.
 Pour seeds on to a rimmed baking sheet and allow to dry overnight.
 The following day, pick out any remaining pieces of pumpkin.

-- Preheat oven to 300 degrees.
+Preheat oven to 325 F degrees.
 Spray a clean rimmed baking sheet with cooking spray.

 Toss seeds in a bowl with the olive oil and garlic salt.
-Spread the seeds on the prepared baking sheet and bake for about 30 to 40 minutes or until golden brown.
+Spread the seeds on the prepared baking sheet and bake for about 20 to 30 minutes or until golden brown, stirring about halfway through.